Dead Moon: History

 In December 2006, near the end of the Echoes of the Past tour, Dead Moon announced that they were breaking up.
 Their last gig was at the Vera club in Groningen on November 26, 2006.

-Pearl Jam covered the song "It's O.K.", a song Fred wrote for his daughter Amanda; they often segue it with their song "Daughter" in live performances.
-Eddie Vedder of Pearl Jam has also covered "Diamonds in the Rough" and "Running Out of Time" with C-Average.

 The Coles formed a new band called Pierced Arrows with the Portland punk musician Kelly Halliburton (whose father played in a band called Albatross with Fred Cole in 1972) of Severed Head of State, Defiance and formerly Murder Disco X. Pierced Arrows played their first show on May 18, 2007, at the Ash Street Saloon in Portland with the reformed Poison Idea.

-Loomis played drums for a band called The Shiny Things from Longview, Washington.
+In 2006, Andrew Loomis joined The Shiny Things, a band from Longview, Washington as the drummer.
+The band also featured Mark Nelson, a former member of The Wipers and Napalm Beach.

+In 2013, Dead Moon reunited for a performance at the Crystal Ballroom.
+Following a series of reunion shows, Kelly Halliburton, drummer for Pierced Arrows, stepped in on drums for the band's final performances.

 Andrew Loomis died on March 8, 2016, at the age of 54, from cancer.
 Fred Cole died on November 9, 2017, at the age of 69, also from cancer.

+On October 5, 2017, the City of Portland, Oregon proclaimed October 5 as Dead Moon Night in recognition of the band Dead Moon.

+As of 2023, Toody Cole formed her own band, 'Toody Cole and her Band,' with drummer Kelly Halliburton.
+The group has since performed select shows, including an appearance in Mexico City.